LaMelo Ball NBA Preview vs. the Wizards

 Wizards 2022-23 Defensive Insights

-- On defense the Wizards conceded 114.4 points per game last season, 17th in the NBA.
+- On defense the Wizards allowed 114.4 points per contest last season, 17th in the league.

-- The Wizards gave up 43 rebounds on average last season, 12th in the NBA.
+- In terms of rebounds, the Wizards were 12th in the NBA last year, giving up 43.0 per contest.

-- Looking at assists, the Wizards were seventh in the NBA defensively last season, giving up 24.8 per contest.
+- Looking at assists, the Wizards were seventh in the league defensively last year, conceding 24.8 per contest.

-- The Wizards allowed 12 made 3-pointers per game last year, ninth in the league in that category.
+- In terms of three-point defense, the Wizards were ranked ninth in the NBA last year, allowing 12.0 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!